madduck/reclass/doc/source/operations.rst

 Nodes may be defined in subdirectories.
 However, node names (filename) must be unique across all subdirectories, and |reclass| will exit with an error if a node is defined multiple times.
-Subdirectories therefore really only exist for the administrator's sanity (and may be used in the future to tag additional classes onto nodes).
+Subdirectories therefore really only exist for the administrator's local data structuring.
+They may be used in mappings (see below) to tag additional classes onto nodes.

 Data merging
 ------------